telefonicaid/fiware-orion/ci/README.md

 ## Overview
-Travis is enabled in this repository so each pull request is checked before being allowed to merge.
+GitHub Actions is enabled in this repository so each pull request is checked before being allowed to merge.
 The system is based on `fiware/orion-ci:rpm7` which is built from master branch each time a new PR lands in master, providing a clean environment with all build dependencies onboard.
 The Dockerfile used to build this docker is available in the `ci/rpm7` directory.